JasonShen-SH/clip_compress/README.md

 Please refer to the Presentation for introduction.

-For any questiions, feel free to contact ruiqi.shen23@imperial.ac.uk
+For any questiions, feel free to raise issues or contact ruiqi.shen23@imperial.ac.uk